nelsonGuti/Blog/src/pages/articles/Issue_08/index.md

 } */
 ```

-In other words, Object.fromEntries is the awaited method we needed to convert back to the object notation after having transformed an object into an array with Object.Entries.
+In other words, Object.fromEntries is the awaited method we needed to convert back our data to the object notation after having transformed an object into an array with Object.Entries.

 ### Intermediate transformations

 We can also modify data to a specific form with Object.fromEntries.
 Consider this example with the same data:

-Lets say we need to now return only the name and role of the family member.
+Lets say we need to now return an object where the keys are the family member´s name and the value is their role in the family.
 We could do it like this:

 ```js
 const females = Object.entries(familyMembersObject)